devuri/wp-env-config/README.md

 This will load the environment variables from the `.env` file and define them as configuration constants.

 You can define as many constants as you need using this approach.

+### Why

+The aim of this package is to simplify the definition of WordPress configuration constants by leveraging PHP dotenv to access environment variables stored in a .env file.
+By utilizing environment variables in this way, we can enhance the security of our WordPress installation by avoiding the storage of sensitive credentials in our code.

+This approach adheres to the twelve-factor app methodology for building and deploying software, specifically principle three, which emphasizes the importance of storing configuration data in the environment.
+By implementing this package, we can follow this best practice and ensure that our WordPress instance is both secure and maintainable.